daniel-ordonez/vue-chatui/readme.md

 addEntry(data);
 ```

-All that is made under the hood, **_userInput_** returns a Promise that resolves after the new chat bubble with the user's text is readable.
+All that is made under the hood, **_userInput_** returns a Promise that resolves after the new chat bubble with the user text is readable.

 ### Using with async/await
 ```javascript